 Responsibilities and Requirements

-The organisation, its ambition and the potential influence of the role are important factors when candidates make their final choice.
+Write something about the organisation, its ambition and the potential influence of the role.
 Think about the scale of the opportunity, the level of autonomy and the impact you’re expecting from your new employee.
-Teachers don’t want to teach just any old class of kids.
-Some want to teach the brightest, others want to raise the aspirations of the disadvantaged and a few want the freedom to change the teaching concept altogether.

 When you do list responsibilities, it’s a bad idea to infill with basics like ‘Write good quality PHP code’.
 The best potential applicants can qualify out because the brief sounds too junior.